DigitalWER/BankAppCS_DocumentationExample/README.md

 ```

 ### Main menu after LogIn <a name="mainMenu"></a>
-<div align="adjust">This is the main user operation window, where information about the user and connected bank accounts are displayed.
-The window shows information about the user in the form of text fields that retrieve information from the User class for the logged-in user .
-A datagrid is also used to visualize existing user accounts with bank account information.The user can select a bank account in the table, view the amount of funds in the account and perform money operations on the selected bank account.
+This is the main user operation window, where information about the user and connected bank accounts are displayed.
+The window shows information about the user in the form of text fields that retrieve information from the User class for the logged-in user.
+A datagrid is also used to visualize existing user accounts with bank account information.The user can select a bank account in the table, view the amount of funds inside it and perform money operations on the selected bank account.
-The user can select a bank account in the table, view the amount of funds in the account and perform monetary operations on the selected bank account.
-The main menu is capable of performing operations on a given bank account - withdraw money from the account and making a cash deposit.</div>
+The main menu is capable of performing operations on a given bank account - withdraw money from the account and making a cash deposit.

   #### Withdraw/Deposit operations

 Money operations are implemented in a way that uses a comboBox, a field for typing the appropriate amount of money and a button which confirms the operation.
 To perform an operation, it is also necessary to select an account from the datagrid where all user accounts are displayed.
 - With the option of depositing funds, the money is added to the bank account.
 - When the option of withdrawing funds from the selected account, a verification is performed whether the user has sufficient funds on the chosen account.
-In case of insufficient funds on the account after an attempt to perform an operation, an appropriate information message pops up
+In case of insufficient funds on the account after an attempt to perform an operation, an appropriate information message pops up.
 Successful completion of the operation will result in the information about the success of the transaction as well as refreshing and updating the window with information about the account(s).
 #### Withdraw/Deposit code:
 ```groovy